 Registration takes place in accordance with college regulations.
-Students who fulfill the criteria for entrance into the undergraduate programs register at the beginning of the following semester, after taking the Math placement test and the Theology and Religious Studies TOBIT placement test.
+Students who fulfill the criteria for entrance into the undergraduate programs register at the beginning of the following semester.

 Auditing of Classes

 IELI classes are not audited by IELI students.
 Students in the undergraduate program are allowed to audit IELI courses only with the permission of the Vice President for Academic Affairs and the IELI Director.
 IELI students are not allowed to audit any credit-bearing courses.